kaco-msft/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 ## Using client credentials grant flow to authenticate IMAP and POP connections

-Exchange service principals are used to enable applications to access Exchange mailboxes with client credentials flow with the POP and IMAP protocols.
+Service principals in Exchange are used to enable applications to access Exchange mailboxes via client credentials flow with the POP and IMAP protocols.

 ### Add the POP and IMAP permissions to your AAD application